-If you breathe 1,2,4-trimethylbenzene, get fresh air.
-Stay warm.
-Get medical help.

-If you touch 1,2,4-trimethylbenzene, remove clothes or footwear that contacted the chemical.
+- If you breathe 1,2,4-trimethylbenzene, get fresh air.
+Stay warm and get medical help. - If you touch 1,2,4-trimethylbenzene, remove clothes or footwear that contacted the chemical.
 Wash skin with large amounts of lukewarm water and soap.
 Use a mild cream to treat the skin after washing.
-Get medical help.

-If you get 1,2,4-trimethylbenzene in your eyes, flush eyes right away with clean, lukewarm water.
+Get medical help. - If you get 1,2,4-trimethylbenzene in your eyes, flush eyes right away with clean, lukewarm water.
 Continue flushing for at least 15 minutes.
 Keep the eyelids widely apart while flushing.
-Get medical help.

-If you swallow 1,2,4-trimethylbenzene, do not vomit.
-Do not take anything to drink.
-Do not eat anything.
+Get medical help. - If you swallow 1,2,4-trimethylbenzene, do not vomit.
+Do not take eat or drink anything.
 Get medical help promptly.